ajejey/custom-dropdowns/README.md

 # This app contains on-view event listners and custom dropdowns

 * Dynamic Grid component with on view event listners
-* Custom Dropdowns components that are built HTML elements and CSS (No libraries)
+* Fully Customizable Dropdown that is built with HTML elements and CSS (No libraries)
     * Single Selection
     * Multi Selection
     * Grouping Values
+    * Search
-    * Search And SortSelection
+    * SortSelection

 ## How to clone and run project